decentralized-identity/jwt-vc-presentation-profile/spec/spec.md

 The [[ref: VC Data Model v1.1]] defines the data model of Verifiable Credentials (VCs) but does not prescribe standards for transport protocol, key management, authentication, query language, etc. As a result, implementers must decide which standards to use for their presentations without a guarantee that others will support the same set of standards.

 This document aims to provide a path to interoperability by standardizing the set of specifications that enable the presentation of JWT-VCs between implementers.
-Future versions of this document will include details on issuance and wallet interoperability.
+Future versions of this document will include details on issuance and Wallet interoperability.
 Ultimately, this profile will define a standardized approach to Verifiable Credentials so that distributed developers, apps, and systems can share credentials through common means.

 ### Scope